weimeilin79/gs-redpanda-k8s/redpanda-k8s/step3.md

 By default, Redpanda clusters are exposed through a NodePort Service.
-To display the services available:
+To display the services available, go back to *Tab1* and run:

 ```
 kubectl -n redpanda get svc